 ID Badges

-For the safety of students and staff, the district requires that all employees wear Everett Public Schools’ photo identification badges during the workday.
-Employees will be provided a photo ID badge upon employment.
+For the safety of students and staff, the district requires that all employees, including Substitute employees, wear Everett Public Schools’ photo identification badges during the workday.
+Substitute Employees will be provided a photo ID badge for the current school year upon employment.
 Replacements for misplaced badges will be issued by Human Resources for a fee of $20.00.

 Parking Instructions